sph-mn/sescript/readme.md

 ```

 # extension
-how to add your own syntax: this is currently only possible when compiling from scheme and not via the cli application. create a scheme file with new bindings, example below, and then use sescript->ecmascript-string or similar as usual
+how to add your own syntax: this is currently only possible when compiling with scheme and not via the sescript command-line interface. create a scheme file with new bindings, example below, and then use sescript->ecmascript-string or similar as usual
 ```
 (import (sph lang sescript) (rnrs hashtables))